tarof429/stuckathome/aws_certified_cloud_practitioner/questions.md

 - Q: Which of the following are NOT features of AWS IAM?
 A: Login in to the console using local user accounts and charging for what you use.

 - Q: What is Cognito?
 A: Cognito is an identification platform for web and mobile apps.

+- Q: What can be used to allow an application running on an Amazon EC2 instance to securely store data in an Amazon S3 bucket without using long-term credentials: AWS IAM role or AWS IAM access key?
+A: Use a role, which is a short term means to gain acess to data in a bucket.
+AN IAM access key would be long term.

+- Q: According to the shared responsibility mode, which security and compliance task is AWS responsible for: updating Amazon EC2 host firmware or encrypting data at rest?
+A: AWS would be responsible for updating firmware.
+Encrypting data at rest is the customer's responsibility.

+- Q: What is AWS Inspector?
+This is a service that does vulnerability scanning.
+If the exam gives you the option to choose AWS Config, this is wrong, as AWS Config only audits the configurations of your AWS resources.

 ## Architecting for the Cloud